UoB-COMSM0110/2024-group-18/README.md

   <i>Figure 8: Updated Class Diagram to date.</i>
 </p>

-Figure 7 and 8 indicates how our Class Diagram changed over time.
-In particular, when first trying out player movement, we found that collisions was particularly difficult to program, due to...
+Figures 7 and 8 indicate how our Class Diagram changed over time.
+Collisions were an initial difficulty area, our process of which is further described below.

-Therefore, once collision became easier to program, more classes were incorporated into the diagram, such as the Bomb class.

 ### Behavioural diagrams
 <p align="center">